-- 1. Financial Perspective KPI which is based on the company's revenue and profit. - Adjustment of the rate of return compared with the per formance assessment results of executives and employees according individual goals that have been specified (Individual KPIs); - 3.
-Comparative performance evaluation among executives and employees in the same group The Company gather their
+- 1. Financial Perspective KPI which is based on the company's revenue and profit. - 2.
+Adjustment of the rate of return compared with the performance assessment results of managements and employees according individual goals that have been specified

+(Individual KPIs);

+3. Comparative performance evaluation among managements and employees in the same group The Company gather their performance evaluation results to plan for potential develop ment or for annual promotion adjustments.